j-goodz/consensys_final/avoiding_common_attacks.md

 - Added a default payable function to accept erroneous payments made to contract without calling a function:
 	> function() public payable {} Fallback function, which accepts ether when sent to contract

+- All data is public allowing open access.

+- Transactions are sent using msg.sender rather than tx.origin to reduce risk.

+- Unit Tests were used to ensure the dApp works as expected